MBlazina/reusable-web-components-svelte/README.md

 ## Why Svelte
 One of the most popular frontend libraries at the moment is React.js but it is not very usable for web components.
-The main reason is that as any other library you need to add all its dependancies to your project/component and react.js and react-dom.js with any web component no mather how small it is you will have attached like 150kb of dependancies and here is where Svelte comes in
+The main reason is that like other library you need to add all its dependencies to your project/component and react.js and react-dom.js with any web component no matter how small it is you will have attached like 150kb of dependencies and here is where Svelte comes in

 Writing web components the hardcore way, pure JS is a bit of a pain.
-You need to write your component in pure JS with element.innerHTML and than all your code is wraped in template literals and you lose any autocomplete, suggestion, emmet or similar coding help that you usually have, and for complex components it would be very hard to write it and maintain later.
+You need to write your component in pure JS with element.innerHTML and than all your code is wrapped in template literals and you lose any autocomplete, suggestion, emmet or similar coding help that you usually have, and for complex components, it would be very hard to write it and maintain later.

 Example of a pure JS web component:
 ```